A structural or building warranty is technically 'structural defects liability insurance'.

 Most banks and building societies require a structural warranty before they will lend against a newly built property.
 The design workmanship and material aspects that it covers are not usually included in standard buildings insurance and the mortgage lenders want to manage their risk.

-If you need a mortgage to complete your self build or have any plans to sell it to someone who might need one to buy it, then you need a structural warranty.
+If you need a mortgage to complete your build or have any plans to sell it to someone who might need one to buy it, then you need a structural warranty.

 It does offer an extra layer of insurance for you and the peace of mind that another experienced set of eyes has checked the integrity of your build.

-All these warranty providers offer a building control service alongside their warranty schemes at an extra cost.
+Some of these warranty providers offer a building control service alongside their warranty schemes at an extra cost.

 It is worth mentioning that there is an alternative to the building warranty - The Architects Certificate - Your architect can inspect the work as it progress and issue a certificate on completion.